-Let us consider the stored energy and the viscoplastic potential depending on the scalar-valued parameter $\alpha$, being interpreted as damage, whose evolution is governed by the driving form $\varphi_{\alpha}'$ through an additional dissipation, let us denote it by $\zetad$ depending on $X\in\varOmega$ and on the rate of $\alpha$.
+Let us consider the stored energy and the viscoplastic potential depending on the scalar-valued parameter $\alpha$, being interpreted as damage, whose evolution is governed by the driving for{}ce $\varphi_{\alpha}'$ through an additional dissipation, let us denote it by $\zetad$ depending on $X\in\varOmega$ and on the rate of $\alpha$.
 Then, the system \eq{Euler-hypoplast} is to be enhanced as

+Here $\zetad(\bm\xi,\alpha,\cdot)$ is admitted nonsmooth at $0$, which turns \eq{Euler4-hypoplast-dam} into an inclusion in general and then $\partial\zetad(\bm\xi,\alpha,\cdot)$ denotes the subdifferential.
+Naturally, the initial conditions \eq{IC-large} should be completed by $\alpha|_{t=0}^{}=\alpha_0$.
 The calculation \eq{Euler-hypoplast-test-momentum} then expands by a term $\varphi_\alpha'(\bm\xi,\Fe,\alpha)\,\DT\alpha$.
-This term can be substituted from \eq{Euler4-hypoplast-dam} tested by $\DT\alpha$, which eventually expands the {\it energy-dissipation balance} \eq{Euler-large-engr-balance} by the damage dissipation rate as
+This term can be substituted from \eq{Euler4-hypoplast-dam} tested by $\DT\alpha$, which eventually expands the {\it energy-dissipation balance} \eq{EUL-L-engr-balance} by the damage dissipation rate as

-Assuming (as quite natural) convexity of $\zetad(X,\alpha,\cdot)$ with minimum at $\DT\alpha$, we can rewrite the damage flow rule \eq{Euler4-hypoplast-dam} in the form
+Assuming (as quite natural) convexity of $\zetad(X,\alpha,\cdot)$ with minimum at $\DT\alpha=0$, we can rewrite the damage flow rule \eq{Euler4-hypoplast-dam} in the form

+Note that the convex conjugate $\zetad(\bm\xi,\alpha,\cdot)^*$ is (assumed) continuously differentiable even if $\zetad(\bm\xi,\alpha,\cdot)$ may be not smooth.
+Thus we admit (although not required) a unidirectional damage.
 This form can be advantageously used for the time discretization.
 The truncation \eq{cutoff-stress} of $\varphi$ is to be straightforwardly modified by adding the variable $\alpha$ and then, like \eq{truncated}, we define